tjacovich/ADSCitationCapture/README.md

 CELERY_EAGER_PROPAGATES_EXCEPTIONS = True
 ```

-Then you can run the diagnose or an ingestion:
+Then you can run the diagnose or an ingestion (input files can be found in ADS back-end servers `/proj/ads/references/links/refids_zenodo.dat`):

 ```
 python run.py --diagnose